vitiko98/qobuz-dl/README.md

 ```

 #### Last.fm playlists
-Last.fm has a new feature for creating playlists: you can create your own based on the music you listen or you can import one from popular streaming services like Spotify, Apple Music and Youtube.
+Last.fm has a new feature for creating playlists: you can create your own based on the music you listen to or you can import one from popular streaming services like Spotify, Apple Music and Youtube.
 Visit: `https://www.last.fm/user/<your profile>/playlists` (e.g. https://www.last.fm/user/vitiko98/playlists) to get started.

 Download a last.fm playlist in the maximum quality
 ```